5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 Here's the reality of anxiety coaching income in 2026:

-Session rates: Most STILL Method coaches charge £50-£80 per hour for individual sessions.
+Session rates: Most STILL Method coaches charge £50 to £80 per hour for individual sessions.
 Some charge more, especially if they're London-based or highly specialised.
 That's comparable to what you'd earn in many professional roles, but you're working for yourself.

-Schools and organisations pay differently: If you're delivering workshops or working with schools, you're typically charging £200-£500 per day depending on your experience and the setting.
+Schools and organisations pay differently: If you're delivering workshops or working with schools, you're typically charging £200 to £500 per day depending on your experience and the setting.
 Many coaches build a mixed practice: some 1:1 clients, some group work, some organisational contracts.

 You control your hours: Want to work 20 hours a week?
-You can earn £4,000-£6,000 per month doing that.
+You can earn £4,000 to £6,000 per month doing that.
 Want to work full-time?
 Scale accordingly.
 Want to work school hours so you're free for your own children?
 Entirely possible.

 Obviously this depends on being fully booked, which takes time to build.
 Most coaches start part-time whilst building their practice.
 But the demand is there.
 If you're good at what you do and you let people know you exist, clients come.